Nandini-Sahoo/Trip-Planner/README.md

 # Trip Planner

-A full-stack web application that allows users to generate complete travel itineraries using an AI agent (OpenAI GPT-3.5).
+A full-stack web application that allows users to generate complete travel itineraries using an AI agent (gemini-2.5-flash).
 Users provide travel details such as destination, number of days, interests, and budget.
 The AI agent generates a day-by-day travel plan along with estimated budget and hotel suggestions.
 Users can also modify the itinerary dynamically.

 ## Chosen Tech Stack